petyaracz/Racz2024b/Readme.md

 - Jaccard distance

-The Tiny Overlap Finder uses edit distance between strings and generally works very differently from the other two.
+The Tiny Overlap Finder uses edit distance between strings and generally works very differently from the Generalised Context Model and the K-nearest Neighbours Model.

-## TOC
+## Table of contents

+In this readme, we will:

 1. Generate natural classes from a language’s phonological feature matrix